 Sree Vardhana Shastry hails from Bangalore, India and has been living in Stavanger along with his family since April 2006.
 His son graduated from ISS in the year 2012 and is currently pursuing his Masters in “Mechanical Engineering & Management” in the University of Edinburgh.
 Sree’s daughter studies in High School at ISS, and his wife has been working as a Pre-School teacher at the British International School of Stavanger since 2007.
 Sree started his career in the production industry and later changed to the design field as a draughtsman before taking on the role of a Senior Piping Engineer in Oil & Gas Industry.
 His work has taken him to many countries including The Netherlands, Qatar, UAE, and Malaysia, before finally settling in Norway in 2006.
 Since 2006, Sree has worked for Cofely Fabricom GDF SUEZ as a Sr. Piping Engineer and later became the Piping Discipline Lead.
 Sree joined the Board in the spring of 2016 as the private pay elected Board Member and is Vice Chair of the Well-Being Community.

 Gareth Jones is the Director of ISS.
 Originally from Wales, he has spent a great deal of his 30-year career in international education, including teaching and administrative positions in Belgium, Egypt, The Bahamas, Germany, China and the UK.
-He and his family arrived at ISS 8 years ago, when he took on the position of High School Principal, before moving on to become Deputy Director, and then Director.
-His wife, Vicki, started teaching in grade four and then moved to grade one to ‘avoid’ teaching their own children and to seek a new challenge, which she has thoroughly enjoyed.
+He and his family arrived at ISS 10 years ago, when he took on the position of High School Principal, before moving on to become Deputy Director, and then Director.
+His wife, Vicki, started teaching in Grade 4 and then moved to Grade 1 to ‘avoid’ teaching their own children and to seek a new challenge, which she has thoroughly enjoyed.